core-wg/senml-etch/draft-ietf-core-senml-etch.md

 # Fragment Identification

-Fragment identification is supported by analogously applying fragment identifiers as specified in Section 9 of {{RFC8428}} to the Fetch/Patch Records.
+Fragment identification for Records of Fetch and Patch Packs uses the same mechanism as SenML JSON/CBOR fragment identification (see Section 9 of {{RFC8428}}), i.e., "rec" scheme followed by a comma-separated list of Record positions or range(s) of Records.
+For example, to select the 3rd and 5th Record of a Fetch or Patch Pack, a fragment identifier "rec=3,5" can be used in the URI of the Fetch or Patch Pack resource.

 # Security Considerations {#seccons}